Rantepao is a lush, mountainous region of caves, waterfalls and large shallow lakes.

 Rantepao is the largest town in the area, and as the main tourist centre it’s a good place to base yourself whilst you explore.
 The best time to visit this area is between late March, at the end of the wet season, and June.

-Suggested itineraries featuring Rantepao
+Suggested itinerary featuring Rantepao

 Map of Rantepao